 The course also includes an overview of market structures and concepts which have a strong impact on a wide variety of current-day technology ventures; including: Networks and Network Externalities, Two Sided Markets, selling for Free and 'The Long Tail'.

 Business model design methodologies are studied and implemented using current companies.

 Evaluation of Student and Composition of Grade

-Percentage Assignment Date Comments
+Percentage Assignment Date Group Size/Comments

-10 % Attendance Mandatory
+10% Attendance

-15 % Active Participation and thoughtful contribution to class discussions
+10% Participation

-75 % Language: English
+80% Individual assignment